About the map

-Our interactive map (developed in partnership with NHS Benchmarking Network) is an intelligence tool sharing data relating to suicide, suicide risk factors, and mental health and wellbeing.
+Our interactive suicide data map is an intelligence tool sharing data relating to suicide, suicide risk factors, and mental health and wellbeing in England.

 The map can be used to explore over 100 indicators relating to: